Rolex watch murder: Death sentence

 On 8 December 1998, after a 19-day trial, Judicial Commissioner Amarjeet Singh released his final verdict, ruling that Jonaris was not suffering from diminished responsibility when he murdered Poh.
-He judged that Jonaris was normal, and was able to work hard, mingle with his friends and fall in love with Saifon Ngammoo, which was not a symptom of any depressed mood or mental illnesses nearing or on the day of the murder.
-He noted that Jonaris's financial debts incurred at the time he met his girlfriend, and his job as a prop assistant only allowed him to earn a monthly salary of $2,000 but he often splurge $4,000 every month on his weekly four visits to his girlfriend at the brothel.
+He judged that Jonaris was normal, and was able to work hard, mingle with his friends, and fall in love with Saifon Ngammoo, which was not a symptom of any depressed mood or mental illnesses nearing or on the day of the murder.
+He noted that Jonaris's financial debts incurred at the time he met his girlfriend, and his job as a prop assistant only allowed him to earn a monthly salary of $2,000 but he often splurged $4,000 every month on his weekly four visits to his girlfriend at the brothel.

-JC Singh also stated that Jonaris often boasted about his royal bloodline, wealth and lifestyle while he lived in the house of his mother and step-father, and out of desperation to back up his lies, Jonaris committed the robbery for money.
-He added that when Sally Poh regained consciousness and tried to crawl away, Jonaris continually attacked her with cold blood by hitting her on the head until her skull broke into pieces.
+JC Singh also stated that Jonaris often boasted about his royal bloodline, wealth, and lifestyle while he lived in the house of his mother and step-father, and out of desperation to back up his lies, Jonaris committed the robbery for money.
+He added that when Sally Poh regained consciousness and tried to crawl away, Jonaris continually attacked her in cold blood by hitting her on the head until her skull broke into pieces.
 He even slashed her wrists with a paper cutter to allow her to bleed to death to not allow her to escape alive to report him.
-It would only mean that Jonaris was fully in control of himself at the time, and was able to act quickly and have quick-thinking.
-Hence he should face the full responsibility and punishment for his cruel and inhumane conduct for depriving Poh of her possessions and right to live in order to satisfy his own greed.
+It would only mean that Jonaris was fully in control of himself at the time, and was able to act with quick thinking.
+Hence, it was judged that he was to face full responsibility and punishment for his cruel and inhumane conduct for depriving Poh of her possessions and right to live, in order to satisfy his greed.

-For the murder of Sally Poh, 23-year-old Jonaris Badlishah was sentenced to death.
+For the murder of Sally Poh, 24-year-old Jonaris Badlishah was sentenced to death.
 According to reports, while Jonaris was led away from the court, Poh's widowed husband Lee Boon Siang, who was present at the courtroom to hear the verdict, was satisfied with the death sentence verdict and angrily shouted at Jonaris, "You deserve it!"

-On 24 February 1999, Jonaris lost his appeal against the death sentence, and he was eventually hanged.
+On 24 February 1999, Jonaris lost an appeal against his death sentence, and he was eventually hanged.